naemon/naemon.github.io/documentation/developer/workers.md

 - runcmd - for spawning and reaping commands
 - squeue - for maintaining a queue of the running job's timeouts
 - iocache - for bulk-reading requests and parsing them
-- iobroker - for multiplexing between running tasks and the master nagios process.
+- iobroker - for multiplexing between running tasks and the master naemon process.

 {{ site.info }}
 In particular, have a look at the "parse_command_kvvec()" and